-Earning your Master of Education in Instructional Design and Technology degree from the University of Cincinnati online can help you gain a fundamental understanding of the IDT landscape.
-With ever increasing demand for effective online and blended learning in both educational institutions and corporate settings, the ability to create, manage and facilitate online learning is now, more than ever, vital for educators in every field.
+Earning your Master of Education in Instructional Design and Technology degree from the University of Cincinnati Online can help you gain a fundamental understanding of the instructional design field.
+With the increasing demand for effective online and blended learning in both educational institutions and corporate settings, the ability to create, manage and facilitate online learning is now, more than ever, vital for educators in every field.

-According to the Bureau of Labor Statistics (BLS), employment for Instructional Coordinator roles is projected to grow 6 percent through 2029, which is faster than the average projections of all occupations.
+According to the Bureau of Labor Statistics (BLS), employment for instructional design and technology jobs such as Instructional Coordinator roles are projected to grow 7 percent through 2031.

 Design your future.
 Elevate your career.
 Talk to an advisor today!

 This page includes information from O*NET Resource Center by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.